How Did The Great Gatsby Become a Classic?

 This produced discussion and reexamination by a new set of critics and the general public.

-From there it was off to the races and the top of best sellers list.
+From there it was off to the races to the top of best sellers list.

 It would be several more years before it landed on required school reading lists.